Galectin-9: Clinical significance

 The expression of galectin-9 has been detected on various hematological malignancies, such as CLL, MDS, Hodgkin's lymphomas, AML or solid tumors, such as lung cancer, breast cancer, and hepatocellular carcinoma.

 HAVCR2/ galectin-9 interaction attenuated T-cell expansion and effectors function in tumor microenvironment and chronic infections.
 Moreover, galectin-9 contributed to tumorigenesis by tumor cell transformation, cell-cycle regulation, angiogenesis, and cell adhesion.
 The correlative studies analyzing the expression of galectin-9 and malignant clinical features showed controversial results.
 This can be explained as that galectin-9 can promote tumor immune escape as well as inhibit metastasis by promoting endothelial adhesion.
-Therefore many factors such as tumor type, stage, and the involvement of different galectins should be take into consideration when correlating the expression level and the malignancy.
+Therefore many factors such as tumor type, stage, and the involvement of different galectins should be taken into consideration when correlating the expression level and the malignancy.

 Galectin-9, through its cytoplasmic action in control of AMPK, may affect various health conditions impacted by AMPK, including metabolism, obesity, diabetes, cancer, immune responses, and may be a part of the mechanism of action of the widely-prescribed anti-diabetes drug metformin.